Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Summary

 Section 6 considered the application to galaxies.
-It is postulated that results from Modified Newtonian Dynamics (MOND) can be modeled by EZPE theory, and that the involved electric field and underlying charge density regulates a connection between the dark matter structure, the shape of the rotation curve and the central super massive black hole.
-It is pointed out that constant-density dark matter cores, rather than cusped ones, should be expected, and support for this is reviewed.
+It is postulated that results from Modified Newtonian Dynamics (MOND) can be modeled by \EAE theory, and that the involved electric field and underlying charge density regulates a connection between the dark matter structure, the shape of the rotation curve and the central supermassive black hole.
+It is pointed out that constant-density dark matter cores, more than cusped ones, should be expected, and support for this is reviewed.

 In the application to galaxy clusters of section 7, first an isothermal sphere-type of fit is worked out for strong lensing data of two fat clusters and the relation to the charge distributions and ZPE profiles is worked out.
-Special attention is payed to their hydrodynamic equilibrium puzzle.
-It is explained how it should be satisfied in $\Lam$CDM simulations, while its violation in practice is explained because in EZPE theory it is mostly a relation about its dark matter, while the X-ray gas is merely a spectator.
+Special attention is payed to their hydrodynamic equilibrium puzzle, solved in \EAE theory.

-For the application to cosmology, section 9 first showed that at such scales, the pressure connected to EZPE dark matter vanishes, a property that by itself led to the search of CDM particles.
+For the application to cosmology, section 8 first shows that at cosmological scales, the pressure connected to \EAE dark matter vanishes, as desired.
 It is pointed out that ongoing ZPE condensation leads to a late-time increasing amount of dark matter.
 A fit of the $\Lam$CDM theory for the Planck data for the cosmic microwave background already softens the Hubble tension between its value $H_0=68$ km/s Mpc and the late-time value $H_0=73$ km/s Mpc from supernovae.
-To investigate a resolution of the problem, the CMB theory within EZPE theory needs to be worked out and fitted.
-Next, the cosmologically-near future is worked out.
-After this, attention is paid to the Big bang times, where it is assumed that a large cosmological ``constant'' is inserted, which dissolves by turning into particles and the EZPE form of dark matter, leaving its small value at present, and getting smaller in future.
+To investigate a full resolution of the problem, the CMB theory within \EAE theory needs to be worked out and fitted.
+Next, the cosmologically-near and far future is considered.
+A big crunch scenario is worked out involving a dominant role of black holes.
+Finally, attention is paid to the Big Bang period, where it is assumed that a large cosmological ``constant'' is inserted, leading to an initial state with large aether energy and zero entropy.
+Inflation occurs automatically.

-Various dark matter aspects in galaxies and clusters seem to fall into place like pieces of a jigsaw puzzle.
-Section 9 listed dozens of issues in cosmology, that, superficially, can fit within the EZPE framework.
+Various further dark matter aspects in galaxies, clusters and cosmology seem to fall into place like pieces of a jigsaw puzzle, see Section 9 of ref. \citep{nieuwenhuizen2023solution}.